Dean177/reason-standard/docs/Conventions.md

 ## Modules

-### S is for signature
+### S is for signature, T is for module type

-Functions which accept first class modules or [Functors]() need a way to label their arguments.
+Functions which accept first class modules or functors need a way to label their arguments, and to avoid this being to long they are usually named `S` for the signature a functor returns and `T` for the input type.

 In a similar way to modules primary type being [named `t`](#t-is-the-main-type-of-n-module)